-Negative beliefs about a treatment and monitoring plan, the healthcare system or a diagnosis can coexist or independently affect a patient’s medication adherence.
-A study published in The Journal of the American Board of Family Medicine reported that 52% of the 343 surveyed held negative beliefs about medications and were 49% less likely to adhere to medication regimens than those with positive beliefs on their safety and health value.
-Negative beliefs about medications include the fear of side effects or addiction, preferences, perceived harm vs. benefits, fear of monitoring capabilities, and faith in the medications.
+Distrust of a treatment and monitoring plan can also negatively impact a patient’s medication adherence.
+A study published in The Journal of the American Board of Family Medicine reported that over half of the those surveyed held negative beliefs about medications and were almost 50% less likely to adhere to medication regimens than those with positive beliefs about the medication’s safety and value.
+Negative beliefs about medications include the fear of side effects or addiction, perceived harm vs. benefits, fear of monitoring capabilities, and faith in the medications or even their prescriber.

-Additionally, erosion of patient trust in the healthcare system occurs from historical events, stigma perceptions, present biases, and negative media coverage.
-According to Gallup polls, 70% of Americans view the U.S. healthcare system as having significant problems, including being dangerously disjointed between one provider organization and another.
-This lack of trust in institutions and the health system in general leads to lack of trust in clinical recommendations, including medications.
+Healthcare system distrust can be caused by events in their past or that of their loved ones, stigma perceptions (such as for mental health), present biases, and/or negative media coverage.
+According to Gallup polls, 70% of Americans view the U.S. healthcare system as having significant problems, including it being dangerously disconnected across providers.
+This lack of trust in specific institutions or the health system in general leads to lack of trust in clinical recommendations, including medications.

-Pharmacists can play a critical role here through motivational interviewing (MI) within medication therapy management (MTM) programs and repetitive counseling sessions.
-MI is a patient-centered tactic to stimulate internal motivation for behavior changes, based on partnership, acceptance, compassion, and evocation of patients’ strengths.
+Pharmacists can play a critical role in helping patients deal with internal social and behavioral impediments through empathic listening and motivational interviewing (MI) within medication therapy management (MTM) programs and follow-on counseling sessions.
+MI is a patient-centered model that helps stimulates internal motivation for behavior changes, based on partnership, acceptance, compassion and reinforcement of a patient’s strengths.

-Controlled motivation — spurring patient action through pressures, awards, punishments, avoidance of disapproval, or guilt — isn’t a lasting form of motivation.
-Instead, create a blame-free environment that doesn’t force the patient to do something they are reluctant if not unwilling to do.
-What’s been proven effective is to use the guided principles of RULE:
+The RULE of controlled motivation — Spurring patient action through pressures, awards, punishments, avoidance of disapproval, or guilt doesn’t bring cause a lasting form of motivation.
+Instead, we find effective a blame-free environment that doesn’t force a patient to do something they’re reluctant, if not unwilling, to do.
+What’s proven effective is to use the guided principles of RULE: